jeffgbutler/CarvelWorkshop/ytt/README.md

 YTT operates in two main modes: templating and overlays.

 1. You can create YAML templates that accept input values from a variety of sources.
-YTT includes a templating language based on Google Starlink that can be used to build logic into templates (loops, conditionals, etc.) YTT templates are part of the installation of many Tanzu tools.
+YTT includes a templating language based on Google Starlark that can be used to build logic into templates (loops, conditionals, etc.) YTT templates are part of the installation of many Tanzu tools.
 Further, you will most likely need to write YTT templates if you want to create your own Cartographer supply chains or if you use the kapp-controller.
 The template mode is the mode we will explore in this lesson.
 2. YTT can also operate in "overlay" mode where it can modify (or patch) existing YAML.
 This is useful if you need to modify